 Karen Snyder Duke, Ed on Campus Director, firstname.lastname@example.org.
 Reach out to Karen for advice regarding mag tours in NYC and speaker information.

 Elizabeth Lily, Deputy Ed on Campus Director, email@example.com.
 Reach out to Elizabeth for resume critique inquiries.

 Ashley Oerman, Ed on Campus Associate (Admissions), firstname.lastname@example.org.
 Reach out to Ashley with questions regarding transitioning officers and on-campus events.

 Rachel Swalin, Ed on Campus Associate (Admissions), email@example.com.
 Reach out to Rachel with questions regarding getting started and Ed2010 email addresses.

 Diana Vilibert, Ed on Campus Associate (Trust Fund), firstname.lastname@example.org.
 Reach out to Diana for Trust Fund inquiries.

 We should respond to you within 48 hours.
 But please, bear with us—we have full-time jobs at magazines.
 But of course, basically, we’re here to help you and answer any questions that you have!

 Do I have to get everything I do approved by the Ed on Campus team?

 Of course not!
 This is your organization—and frankly, we don’t have time to approve of every little thing you do.
 Although, we would love to hear about it.
 We’re just here to guide you along.
-To keep us updated, make sure to fill out your progress reports when Grace sends them out once a semester.
+To keep us updated, make sure to fill out your progress reports when Ashley sends them out once a semester.
 In addition, please provide us with your social media handles (Twitter, Facebook, Instagram, you name it), so that we can check up on your chapter!